makeswift/versioning-assignment/README.md

   - Any frameworks/libraries you prefer
   - Include test coverage
 - Your versioning system should be **extensible** - consider how it would scale when we add new resource types (components, themes, snippets, etc.).
-- Create a `README.md` file with instructions on how to run the application and tests, notes, design decisions, and trade-offs you made during the implementation.
+- Update the `NOTES.md` file with any notes, design decisions, and trade-offs you made during the implementation.
 If you haven't finished the assignment, please explain what you would have done with more time.

 ## Timeframe and Evaluation Criteria